Mahidharmullapudi/spring-boot-hypermedia/README.md

 # spring-boot-hypermedia
 Spring Boot application to configure hypermedia api and data rest to make use Hypermedia urls.
+This application makes use of varous Spring core, web, data, io, and ops dependencies.
+Configured in memory database using H2 support.

 To run the application, follow below steps:
 1. Open command prompt/terminal.